Experienced Workplace Discrimination Lawyers in Miami, FL

 Where Do I Go to File an Employment Discrimination Claim?

-Violations of state laws are usually reported to the Florida Commission on Human Relations (FCHR).
-Federal claims may be filed with the Equal Employment Opportunity Commission (EEOC).
-Many cases involving employment discrimination are covered by both state and federal legislation, so you may be able to file your discrimination claim with both agencies.
-Sometimes, cases involving the Equal Pay Act may be seen in court without filing an administrative claim.
+Time is not on your side, and you have to file your discrimination claim with the appropriate government agency within a specific period of time – which can be one year or less.
+Discrimination claims involving violations of state laws must be reported to the Florida Commission on Human Relations (FCHR).
+Violations of federal discrimination laws, except for certain claims based on race, must be timely filed with the Equal Employment Opportunity Commission (EEOC).
+Many cases involving employment discrimination are covered by both state and federal legislation, so you may be able to file your discrimination claim with one or both agencies.
 It is always best to speak with a seasoned discrimination attorney before taking action or filing a claim to ensure you have everything covered.

 Discrimination rears its ugly head in many forms.
-Ensure you are not unfairly discriminated against in the workplace by consulting our experienced Miami workplace discrimination lawyers.
+If you are unfairly discriminated against in the workplace, then you should immediately consult with one of our experienced Miami workplace discrimination lawyers.
 We would be happy to assess your case and determine whether you have grounds to file a claim against a prospective, current, or former employer.
-Take action against employment discrimination and contact FairLaw Firm today to request a free initial consultation.
+Take action against employment discrimination and contact FairLaw Firm today to request an initial consultation.
 Our law firm often takes cases on a contingency basis, meaning we only get paid if you receive the compensation you deserve.
 You have nothing to lose and everything to gain when you contact our employment attorneys!